 It is required for both the student and the major professor to be present in person at all exams.
 (September 16, 2019).
-During COVID-19 pandemic, the Graduate School has relaxed the policy (at least through Fall 2022) and now will allow the entire committee and the graduate student to virtually attend exams without filing a waiver.
+During COVID-19 pandemic, the Graduate School has relaxed the policy and now will allow the entire committee and the graduate student to virtually attend exams without filing a waiver.

 The Graduate Council has recommended that oral examinations not last more than two hours.
-If additional time is needed, the examination may be continued at a later date.22
+If additional time is needed, the examination may be continued at a later date.

-3.31 Registration for Exam or Degree Only23
+Registration for Exam or Degree Only

 Once all registration requirements have been met, students need only register for one credit of ANTH 699 each semester to remain enrolled in the PhD program.
 (Department Policy 4/16/2009) The Graduate School and University requires that registration for 69900 be commensurate with research and writing efforts.
-Once all degree requirements have een met, graduate students should graduate.
+Once all degree requirements have been met, graduate students should graduate.